kevinberonilla/jquery-cheat-code/README.md

     });
 });
 ```
-**code**
+**`code`**
-A combined set of key codes without spaces representing your cheat code (default value is the Konami code sans Start button; can be passed in as a number or string)
+Number or string containing a combined set of key codes without spaces that represents your cheat code (default value is the Konami code sans Start button)

-**time**
+**`time`**
-The amount of time in milliseconds allowed between sequential key presses before the input is reset
+Number representing the amount of time in milliseconds allowed between sequential key presses before the input is reset

-**callback**
+**`callback`**
-The function that fires when the cheat code is successfully executed (can be a pre-defined function within scope)
+Function that fires when the cheat code is successfully executed

 ---